Combodo/iTop/readme.txt

 1.2 Should I upgrade to 1.2.1?
     ---------------------------
-Considering that there more than 30 bug fixes and very few new features, it's probably worth upgrading to this new version.
-Especially if you are using the data synchronization with big sets of data, you can benefit from the new "chunk" mode by just adding a parameter to the command line !
+Considering that there more than 30 bug fixes and very few new features, it's probably quite safe to upgrade to this new version.
+If you are using the data synchronization with big sets of data, you can benefit from the new "chunk" mode by just adding a parameter to the command line !
 The interactive audit is now faster and uses less memory when processing big numbers of elements.